Skip to main content

 In short, RYT and CYT are similar except that RYT is for people specifically registered in Yoga Alliance’s directory.

 A lot of times, teacher trainings are broken out by the specific amount of hours it takes to complete the course, or they’re focused on a specific genre, or type of yoga.
-Here are some examples of teacher trainings and they all are completely separate (you don’t need to complete one before advancing to the others except for the 300 + 500 Hour (it is recommended you start with your 200 and the 300 + 500 build upon that).
+Here are some examples of teacher trainings and they all are completely separate (you don’t need to complete one before advancing to the others except going from your 200 hours to your additional 300 hours).

 Can I complete a yoga teacher training online?